enessyarali/Easy-Warehouse/DesignDocument.md

 ### DatabaseUtilities

 This class will be used as an interface towards the database storing information needed by the application.
 All functions are generally simple and low-level, except for few cases.
 Given that, pseudo-code is explicitly written just for most complex queries.
-Given the possibility to modify SKUItem's Id, a fixed Id is provided to maintain database's internal consistency.
+Given the possibility to modify SKUitem RFID, a fixed Id is provided to maintain database's internal consistency.
+For delete functions, additional parameters are provided to delete entries according to object they reference, to be used for maintaining consistency.
+However, since such behaviours have not been specified in the official requirements, they will not be explicitly used in the design.

 `  void createConnection ()`
 Establish a connection between database and the program.